Did you know there are many health risks of flying? Unknown to many, the health risks of flying can have an impact on your air travel health!

 •ALTITUDE represents airplane physical altitude, not cabin altitude.

-•TUC/EPT means Time of Useful Consciousness: As we get deprived of sufficient oxygen, our mind starts deteriorating and performing poorer, to the point where we finally become unconscious.
+•TUC/EPT means Time of Useful Consciousness.
+EPT means Effective Performance Time, another word for the same thing: As we get deprived of sufficient oxygen, our mind starts deteriorating and performing poorer, to the point where we finally become unconscious.

 For example: Should the masks deploy at 35,000 feet, as a result of rapid decompression/loss of cabin pressurization you would only have between 30 to 60 seconds before you lose consciousness if you don’t put your oxygen mask on.